noah-mt-smith/QMEE/QMEE_HW4.md

 I'm not sure what I could tell them without more information.
 I know the baseline positive rate in the population is 5.95%, but the test can't tell them anything definitive unless we know more--for example, what are their symptoms?
 If they began insisting that we should stop cherishing p-values and should instead supplement them with effect sizes and confidence intervals, I would likely encourage them to visit their local statistician for a more expert opinion.

+**BMB**: OK.
+You might be interested in knowing *why* they got the test (did they have symptoms, were they exposed?).

 HYPOTHESIS FOR MY DATA:

-For data, see the file WL_soc_clean.csv.
-The below predictions correspond to the columns "prop.money.to.winner" and "prop.coach.to.winner".
+For data, see the file `WL_soc_clean.csv`.
+The below predictions correspond to the columns `prop.money.to.winner` and `prop.coach.to.winner`.

 I predict that humans are biased towards rewarding winners.
 When given a choice to allocate finite funds and coaching hours to winners and losers in a fictional story, I predict that participants will allocate greater than 0.5 of their available funds and coaching hours to the winner.

 I will test my prediction using a one-sample permutation test using the {EnvStats} package.
 I will compare my observed distribution to a null distribution that centers around 0.5.

+**BMB: if you use a Beta-distributed response (which you can do e.g. in the `glmmTMB` package), and use a logit link, testing the intercept against a value of zero will correspond to testing a null hypothesis of 0.5, *and* you will get confidence intervals on the bias ...

 I will do this for both the proportion of funds allocated to winners and the proportion of coaching hours allocated to the winners.